Natural Remedies For Eczema: Neem Oil

 Directions

 Melt the butters and coconut oil (if using) in a double boiler on low heat.
 Once melted take off the heat and mix in the other oils.
-Pour into your glass jar and let it set in fridge.
+Pour into your glass jar and let it set in the fridge.

 Shopping List